 Class Teachers: Mrs Summers (Mon, Tue) and Mrs Wolton (Wed, Thur, Fri)

-Roald Dahl class is the Year 2 and Year 3 class at St James.
+Roald Dahl class is the Year 3 class at St James.

-Our PE days this term will be Tuesday (Gymnastics) and Friday (Tag rugby); please ensure your child has a full named PE kit in school at all times.
+This term, PE will be on Monday afternoon (rugby) and Wednesday afternoon (Gymnastics), however please ensure your child’s PE kit is in school at the start of every week.
+It is extremely important for hygiene reasons that they have a change of clothes and also appropriate foot wear for sporting activities.
 They will also need to have a labelled water bottle to bring to school- this should be taken home and refilled at the end of each day.